jfried16/Operating-Systems_Programming_assignment_1/README.md

 # Operating Systems Programming Assignment 1
-In this assignment we used semaphores and shared memory, to handle the producer-consumer problem
+In this assignment we used semaphores and shared memory, to handle the producer-consumer problem.
+The producer produces 20 items into a shared table, meanwhile the consumer is consuming items from that table.
+The table's maximum size is two.

 # Getting Started
 In order to run this program, follow these these steps.